 integrity in business transactions and the ban on exerting any kind of improper influence,

 the observance of product stewardship and the commitment to the principle of sustainability,

 the strict separation of business and personal interests, and

 the commitment to ensure fair and respectful working conditions across the enterprise.

-Employees may contact their respective supervisors or Compliance Officers for support and advice on ensuring legally compliant conduct in specific business situations.
+Employees may contact their respective supervisors or compliance functions for support and advice on ensuring legally compliant conduct in specific business situations.

-Each Group company with business operations has at least one Compliance Officer.
-Some foreign companies have several local compliance functions with clearly defined responsibilities for the different business units within the respective companies.
+Each country has a Compliance Officer, and some have several local compliance functions with clearly defined responsibilities for the different business units.
 The main responsibilities of each local compliance function include:

 providing advice to the operational business units,

 running or arranging compliance training programs,